Beauty

 Product title

-This active ingredient is a compound found in conventional anti-acne products (local creams) prescribed by dermatologists.
-It will not normally be prescribed to pregnant women, but you will have understood: it is better to leave it in the closet if it dates from before pregnancy.
-Do not hesitate to ask your health professional if you were under dermatological treatment at the very beginning of your pregnancy.
+This active ingredient is a compound found in conventional anti-acne products (such as topical creams) prescribed by dermatologists. prescribed by dermatologists.
+It will not normally be prescribed to pregnant women, but as you can see, it's better to leave it in the cupboard if it dates from before pregnancy.
+So don't hesitate to ask your health professional if you were on dermatological treatment at the very beginning of your pregnancy.

 #seo : pregnancy care